Part 7 of The Founder's Guide to AI-Enabled Roll-Ups

 This phase involves migrating to platform-standard technology, cleaning and organising historical data, and establishing the integrations that AI tools will eventually use.

-The timeline varies dramatically based on your starting point.
+The timeline varies dramatically depending on your starting point.
 A cloud-native firm with clean data might complete its infrastructure in two months.
-A firm running legacy software with 15 years of inconsistent filing might take 6 months or longer.
+A firm running legacy software with 15 years of inconsistent filings might take 6 months or longer.

 Industry data suggests small business AI pilots typically require 3-4 months from assessment to deployment, while enterprise implementations span 12-18 months for comprehensive rollouts.